7.6 — Internal linkage

 In lesson 7.3 -- Local variables, we said, “An identifier’s linkage determines whether other declarations of that name refer to the same object or not”, and we discussed how local variables have no linkage.

-Global variable and functions identifiers can have either internal linkage or external linkage.
+Global variables and function identifiers can have either internal linkage or external linkage.
 We’ll cover the internal linkage case in this lesson, and the external linkage case in lesson 7.7 -- External linkage and variable forward declarations.

 An identifier with internal linkage can be seen and used within a single translation unit, but it is not accessible from other translation units.
 This means that if two source files have identically named identifiers with internal linkage, those identifiers will be treated as independent (and do not result in an ODR violation for having duplicate definitions).